-- Air pollution: From car exhaust and smoke to ozone, pollution is a mix of natural and manmade substances found both indoors and outdoors.
+- Air pollution: From car exhaust to wildfire and e-cigarette smoke to ozone, pollution is a mix of natural and manmade substances found both indoors and outdoors.

 - Flame retardants: There are hundreds of chemicals used in consumer products from electronics to furniture that help prevent the spread of fires.

 - Lead: Old paint, contaminated soil and water, pottery and even house dust are a few ways people are exposed to this metal.

 - Nanomaterials: Engineered nanomaterials are a concern because particles are tiny and used in many consumer materials, structures and devices.

 - Perfluorinated chemicals: These compounds help reduce friction and also are used to make products resistant to stains, water and grease.

 - Smoke: A single cigarette is chock full of hundreds of chemicals including arsenic, formaldehyde and lead.